 Dividend Income (target $11,500)

-01/01/2017 value = $329,134
+- 01/01/2017 value = $329,134

-YTD dividend income = $892
+2017 dividend income = $12,601

-Rental property (target $3,000)
+Rental Property (target $3,000)

 Currently, we have a small duplex and a 1 bedroom condo in our rental property portfolio.
 I’ll skip the condo because we co-own it with my brother.
 Besides, it breaks even so it’s not really all that interesting at this point.
-The duplex is more challenging because it is an older home and needs more maintenance and repairs.
-I just raised the rent, but we still won’t be making much income this year because we’ll need to paint the exterior.
-The appreciation has been good, though.
+(We put the condo on the market because our tenant moved out.)
+The duplex is more challenging because it is an older home and needs more repair and maintenance.
+I’m raising the rent a little in January and that will increase our rental income next year.
+When the duplex tenants move out, we’ll most likely move in to the house.

-YTD rental income = $1,064
+YTD rental income = $10,973

 P2P lending (target $600)

-YTD P2P lending income = $65
+YTD P2P lending income = $443

-Real estate lending (target $500)
+Real Estate Crowdfunding (target $500)

-YTD KickFurther income = $54
+YTD KickFurther income = $59

-YTD interest = $20
+YTD interest = $204

 Tax advantaged accounts (target $26,000)

 2017 Passive Income